How Machias students dealt with 2 school lockdowns in 2 school days

 Then, on Monday morning, reports of shootings in Machias prompted another lockdown.
 This one lasted for an hour, during which students had to remain in their classrooms.
 A 63-year-old Northfield man was arrested late Monday morning and charged with killing three people in Machias and Jonesboro.

-The back-to-back situations warranting a lockdown were unusual, said Superintendent Scott Porter.
+The back-to-back situations warranting a lockdown were unusual, Superintendent Scott Porter said.
 They’re not indicative of a growing trend of lockdowns in Machias-area schools, he said.

 During the lockdown, “it’s quiet,” Principal Joyce Fragale of Rose Gaffney Elementary School said.
 “Teachers have the shades pulled and doors locked, and are listening for the next guidance from me.”